cudoventures/cudos-node/readme.md

 ## Overview

 A module for operating with Non-Fungible Tokens on the CUDOS network.
 The methods that are exposed by it are mainly based on [ERC721 interface](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) from the Ethereum network and not so much on the [CW-721](https://github.com/CosmWasm/cw-nfts) from the Cosmos network.
-The reason for this is that the main idea of the module is to transfer tokens through [GravityBridge](https://github.com/CudoVentures/cosmos-gravity-bridge) between CUDOS network and Ethereum and thus it is better to follow the ERC721 standard.
+The reason for this is that the main idea of the module is to transfer tokens through a [bridge](https://github.com/CudoVentures/cosmos-gravity-bridge) between CUDOS network and Ethereum and thus it is better to follow the ERC721 standard.

 ## Module Interface
-The module gives the user to either write(via transaction) or read(via query) to/from the network.
+The module gives the user the ability to either write(via transaction) or read(via query) to/from the network.

 ### The following commands are available (click on them for further info)